-A Corrective Action Request (SE4601), shall be issued for all observed breaches of project procedures, SWMS, WHS or environmental legislative requirements, the requirements of A W Edwards' Project Management Plan or repeat issues/offences.
+A Corrective Action Request (SE4601) also on Hammertech file Issues, shall be issued for all observed breaches of project procedures, SWMS, WHS or environmental legislative requirements, the requirements of A W Edwards' Project Management Plan or repeat issues/offences.

 The relevant A W Edwards Project Team member preparing the Corrective Action Request record will identify the root cause of the non-conformance/breach, and communicate such in the Corrective Action request, ensuring that the corrective actions are applicable to and respond to the root causes.